jheyman/blog/pages/BlueKey/index.md

 While the prototype does not need the RN42's TX pin to be connected to the arduino to operate, I still experimented with it to read responses in command mode.
 What should have been a 5 minutes test turned out to be trickier than anticipated, so I capture a few notes here just in case.

-The RN42 is configured to communicate at 115200 bauds by default, and it turns out that while the Arduino pro micro can send data on its TX pint at 115200bauds, it struggles to receives data at this rate, with results ranging from almost working but corrupting a few characters, to reading garbage.
+The RN42 is configured to communicate at 115200 bauds by default, and it turns out that while the Arduino pro mini can send data on its TX pint at 115200bauds, it struggles to receives data at this rate, with results ranging from almost working but corrupting a few characters, to reading garbage.

 The solution is to lower the baudrate to something lower (I used 9600 arbitrarily).
 There is a useful command on the RN42 to temporarily adjust the baudrate, without impacting the baudrate configured at power-up (115200).
 As a reference, the full sequence to read and display the RN42 firmware version as the response to the `V` command is :